-We have been inundated with calls from older or vulnerable people needing help during the coronavirus pandemic.
-It's a frightening time for our isolated clients, many of whom find that normal support networks are breaking down.
+As soon as the UK went into its first lockdown, we were inundated with calls from older or vulnerable people needing help.
+It's been a frightening time for our isolated clients, many of whom have found that normal support networks have broken down.
 We immediately adapted our services to respond to the needs of local older people.
-We set up an emergency food bank, made 900 befriending calls and saw a 353% increase in contacts in and out of our main phone line, which was extended to a 7-day service.
+In the first six weeks of lockdown, we set up an emergency food bank, made 900 befriending calls and saw a 353% increase in contacts in and out of our main phone line, which was extended to a 7-day service.
 Read more about our coronavirus response.

 We’re still working hard to ensure our vital services can continue to safely help the older people who are reaching out to us during these deeply worrying times.
-We’re determined to be there for older people who need our help and especially those who have no one else to turn to, but we desperately need your support.
+We’re determined to be there for older people who need our help and especially those who have no one else to turn to, and we couldn't do this without your support.

-While the pressure on our services is increasing, we have also had to close our shops and cancel several fundraising events, meaning we'll miss out on thousands of pounds.
+While the pressure on our services increased, we also had to close our shops for several months and cancel several fundraising events, meaning we missed out on thousands of pounds.

-We set up an emergency fundraising appeal with an initial target of £25,000 which will go to help those most in need and to keep our vital services operating.
-Thanks to the incredible support of our community, we have now surpassed that target, but donations are still needed to keep us going beyond the coronavirus crisis.
-As a local charity, all money raised will be used to support local Solihull residents.
+We set up an emergency fundraising appeal with an initial target of £25,000 which went to help those in most immediate need and to keep our vital services operating.
+Thanks to the incredible support of our community, we quickly surpassed that target, raising over £77,000 to keep us going longer term.
+As a local charity, this means so much to us, and all money raised will be used to support local Solihull residents.

 How you can help:

-Thanks to our amazing supporters, our initial target of £25,000 has been exceeded, which has helped us through the initial impact of the coronavirus crisis, but more donations are needed to keep us going longer term.
-We don't know how long the pandemic will last, and our income streams are now limited, so we still need your support to help us to continue supporting vulnerable Solihull residents when they need us most.
+We had an amazing response to our coronavirus fundraising appeal at the start of the pandemic, but more donations are needed to keep us going longer term.
+Your support can help us to continue supporting vulnerable Solihull residents when they need us most.
 Any donations, large or small, are hugely appreciated.

 Fundraise from a distance

-We have had to cancel several fundraising events, but we have plenty of ideas for socially distant activities to help raise some of the money we have lost out on.
+We had to cancel several fundraising events during the pandemic.
+Although restrictions are now easing, you may still feel more comfortable keeping your distance from others.
+We have plenty of ideas for socially distant activities to help raise some of the money we have lost out on due to cancelled events.
 From running a marathon in your garden, to having a dance off on a video call, you are sure to find an activity to suit you.

 Thank you Solihull!